bkuhl/fpm-nginx/README.md

 RUN chown -R www-data:www-data /var/www/html /home/www-data

 # Run composer as www-data
-# Can be moved before ADD once the Chown's issue is released
+# Can be moved before application files are added to the container once
+# the issue mentioned above is fixed and released
 USER www-data

 RUN \